Frugality The Do’s and Don’ts

 Frugality, funnily enough, is a habit that is often practised by the rich.
 The practice, however, generally carries a negative connotation and is certainly not perceived as cool.
 That said, you don’t have to be a sour penny pinching demon to make your dollar go a long way.
 All you need is a bit of common sense.
 So what are some of the frugal habits that I would recommend?

 - Avoid debt (!) like the plague, I said: AVOID DEBT LIKE THE PLAGUE!
-Sure, not all debt is bad, in fact if you use debt the right you can actually become filthy rich, yet, I’m talking about the expensive consumer debt you need to avoid.
+Sure, not all debt is bad, in fact if you use debt the right you can actually become filthy rich, yet, I’m talking about that expensive consumer debt you need to avoid.
 So, say NO to personal loans, car loans, credit card debt… you name it.
-These debts should be avoided at all costs.
+These debts should be avoided at all cost.

 - Live on less than you earn.
 Yes you can!